chillu/github-dashing/README.md

 ## Tasks and Data Usage

 The Dashing jobs query for their data whenever the server is started, and then with a frequency of 1h by default.
-You can set this higher, but keep in mind that Google's BigQuery API has a request limit of 10k/req/day.
+Keep in mind that Google's BigQuery API has limited free quotas ([details](https://cloud.google.com/pricing/big-query)), after which every query gets charged against your Google account (since you have to provide payment details to use the service).
 The githubarchive.org crawler also imports new data with a short [delay](https://github.com/igrigorik/githubarchive.org/blob/master/crawler/tasks.cron).
 Given these constraints, realtime statistics aren't feasible.

 ## Heroku Deployment